Tamok/pzl-exk1/README.md

 # PZL-EXK1

-A cyberpunk-themed _cadavre exquis_ publishing platform built with React, Firebase, and Tailwind CSS.
+A _cadavre exquis_ publishing platform built with React, Firebase, and Tailwind CSS.
 The app allows public display of collaborative audio-text pieces and includes an authenticated admin interface for content management.

 ---